manjuyod/TC-Parent-Portal/replit.md

 This is a Tutoring Club Parent Portal - a full-stack TypeScript web application that allows parents to view their children's tutoring information, manage schedules, and handle billing.
 The application is built as a modern monorepo with a React frontend, Express.js backend, and shared schema definitions.

-The portal provides functionality for parent authentication using email and phone number credentials, student overview with progress tracking, session scheduling and change requests, and billing management.
+The portal provides functionality for parent authentication using email and phone number credentials, student overview with progress tracking, session scheduling and change requests, and billing management (hours-based account balance tracking).
 The system was migrated from a legacy Flask/SQL Server application to a modern TypeScript stack while maintaining connection to the existing SQL Server database.

 # User Preferences

 Preferred communication style: Simple, everyday language.
 Data loading priority: Students first (immediate), sessions second (on-demand), billing last (tab-specific only).

+## Important Notes
+- **Account Balance Definition**: In this system, "account balance" refers to remaining tutoring hours, NOT monetary amounts.
+The billing system tracks hours purchased/used, not dollar balances.

 ## Recent Changes (August 2025)
 - Updated authentication system to use email as username and phone number as password